zmike808/rtorrent-ps-ch/docs/Manual.rst

 ui.column.render
 ^^^^^^^^^^^^^^^^

 Multi-command to hold column definitions, it's used on the collapsed canvas to render all the columns except for "Name" and "Tracker Domain" columns.
-See the `Columns in the collapsed display <#columns-in-the-collapsed-display>`_ section above for built-in columns key definition and their meaning.
+See the `Columns in the collapsed display <Manual.rst#built-in-columns-in-the-collapsed-display>`_ section above for built-in columns key definition and their meaning.

+Colorizing columns is limited only to the following ones: ``⚑ , ⣿ , ☯ ,  ⌬ ≀∆,  ⌬ ≀∇`` (columns that use ``d.ui.*`` commands); meaning colorizing other built-in / custom columns isn't supported.

+Keys in the map define sorting, length and column title: ``sort:length:title``.

 Here's a configuration example showing all the built-in columns and their defaults: